box/box-python-sdk-gen/docs/device_pinners.md

 ### Arguments

 - device_pinner_id `str`
-  - The ID of the device pin
+  - The ID of the device pin Example: "2324234"
-  - Used as `device_pinner_id` in path `path` of the API call
-- headers `GetDevicePinnerByIdHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns